grafana/pyroscope/docs/sources/get-started/ride-share-tutorial.md

 ## Summary

 In this tutorial, you learned how to profile a simple "Ride Share" application using Pyroscope.
-You have learned some of the core instrumentation concepts such as tagging and how to use the Profile view of Grafana to identify performance bottlenecks.
+You have learned some of the core instrumentation concepts such as tagging and how to use Explore Profiles identify performance bottlenecks.

 ### Next steps

 - Learn more about the Pyroscope SDKs and how to [instrument your application with Pyroscope](https://grafana.com/docs/pyroscope/<PYROSCOPE_VERSION>/configure-client/).
 - Deploy Pyroscope in a production environment using the [Pyroscope Helm chart](https://grafana.com/docs/pyroscope/<PYROSCOPE_VERSION>/deploy-kubernetes/).
+- Continue exploring your profile data using [Explore Profiles](https://grafana.com/docs/grafana/<GRAFANA_VERSION>/explore/simplified-exploration/profiles/investigate/)
 <!-- INTERACTIVE page finish.md END -->